Why Benjamin

 You want AI to replace human judgment on complex, sensitive cases.

-You need a CRM or marketing automation platform — that is not what we do.
+You need a CRM or marketing automation platform.
+That is not what we do.

 If none of those apply, and you run a B2B SaaS or tech product with a real support load, the 5-day PoC is the fastest way to know whether Benjamin fits.